SamuelBucheliZ/bfh-apptrans-exercise/README.md

   - etc.
 - prepare a brief review of the things you worked on for the lecturers and present them in your chosen timeslot (we will mainly focus on the presentation)

-## Possible Topics to Work On
+## Possible Further Topics to Work On

-- Cloud Evaluation: As a proof of concept, try to get the even more simplified PC-WS (see below) running on a cloud platform of your choice (you may also choose to work with containers, e.g., docker-compose or Kubernetes).
 - IT Organization, Operations, and Support including CI/CD and DevOps: How would you organize this?
 What needs to be done?
 What do we need to look out for?
 Principles?
 Guidelines?
 Technical aspects?
 - TCO Analysis including a closer look at the business case: Calculate/estimate the cost of different variants.
 What kind of investements are justified?
 (You may want to combine this with the question below)
 - Transformation Estimation including a detailled analysis of the initial transformation: What steps are necessary?
 What is the required engineering effort?